krikis/nomad/README.markdown

 # How to run the benchmarks

-For realistic benchmark results, especially for network load, the source code of this project should be deployed on a computer you can access through the internet (so, not a machine on your local area network).
+For realistic benchmark results, especially on network load, the source code of this project should be deployed on a computer you can access through the internet (so, not a machine on your local area network).
 From now on this machine is referred to as the `benchmark_server`.
 On this benchmark server, do the following :

 - Install Ruby, for instance by using the instructions on the [Ruby website](https://www.ruby-lang.org/en/downloads/).
 - Make sure you have an up to date version of RubyGems.
 If it is not already installed by the tool you used to install Ruby, install it using [these instructions](http://rubygems.org/pages/download).